What happens if TikTok gets banned?

 Other workarounds, such as putting a foreign SIM card in your phone and pretending to be a non-US user, come with their own complexities and drawbacks.

+The result would be that any security flaws would remain unpatched, potentially exposing you to cyberattacks, and eventually the app might become fully incompatible with updated versions of iOS or Android.

+Of course, with a VPN, you might ll be able to access TikTok on your personal computer via its web interface.
+Strange as it might seem to imagine today’s teenagers getting their video fix via a desktop browser, like some Gen Xer surfing Usenet in 1996, it’s not implausible.

-Over time, all of this would work to fracture the community of people who use TikTok, both as consumers and creators.
-While die-hard users could probably find ways to keep using TikTok forever, there's only so much inconvenience the average person will bear.
+Still, all of this would shatter the TikTok community.
+While die-hard users might find ways to keep going, there's only so much inconvenience the average person will bear.

 What are the TikTok alternatives?